Clement Edwards

-(Allen) Clement Edwards (7 June 1869 – 23 June 1938), usually known as Clem, was a Welsh lawyer, journalist, trade union activist and Liberal Party politician.
+Allen Clement Edwards (7 June 1869 – 23 June 1938) was a Welsh lawyer, journalist, trade union activist and Liberal Party politician.

 Family and education

 Edwards was born in Knighton in Radnorshire, the son of a master tailor and draper, one of seven children.
 He was educated at the local school in Knighton, undertook private studies and also attended evening classes at Birkbeck Institute in London.
 In 1890, Edwards married Fanny Emerson, the daughter of the superintendent of Trinity House, Great Yarmouth.
 She died in 1920.
 Two years later Edwards was remarried, to Alice May Parker, a political colleague in the NDP.
 They had one son, John Charles Gordon Clement Edwards (1924–2004) who served in the Royal Naval Volunteer Reserve in the Second World War and later became a solicitor.

 In religion, although born into an Anglican family, Edwards became a Congregationalist and was considered a typical Welsh-speaking champion of nonconformist causes.